Where to Visit

 North Tonawanda Audubon Nature Preserve / Klydel Wetlands

 The North Tonawanda Audubon Nature Preserve is a Buffalo Audubon Society nature preserve.
 The Land Conservancy co-owns and has a conservation easement on portions of the preserve.
 The preserve includes 36 acres of forested wetlands and has several walking trails that are open to the public.
 The preserve is located near Ruie Road in North Tonawanda, and trails can be accessed from Fairfield Dr., Birch Dr., Woodward Ave., Linwood Ave., Daniel Ave., Sunset Dr., or Kincaid Ave.
 Audubon holds regular nature hikes at the preserve, including owl prowls.
-More information about the preserve can be found HERE.

 Nature View Park